fredemmott/HTCC/docs/hardware/pointctrl/README.md

 - short-tap FCU3 to switch to normal mode
 - long-press FCU3 to switch to scroll mode

+### Modal with left click lock

+Like modal, but additionally, pressing FCU1 and FCU2 together ends scroll mode with 'left click' held.
+This can be useful for 'click-hold-and-scroll' controls.

+This feature requires HTCC v1.1 or above.

 ## Projection distance

 The PointCTRL HMS only detects left/right and up/down position - not distance.
 You can choose what distance is used for emulated VR controllers in the registry at: